kylrth/kylrth.github.io/content/post/truth-of-the-church.md

 - think about these notes from a Mormon Stories interview with Jim Bennett:
   - The changing in Joseph's theology from trinitarian to split is reflected in the Lectures on Faith, the Book of Mormon, and the First Vision accounts.
 That's a simple, strong case.
   - With Jim Bennett, you have to believe that Joseph was making up all these authenticity stories (Abraham, Kinderhook plates, etc.) and believing them, but that they were incorrect stories.
   - Joseph likely wasn't an intentional fraud, but we know for a fact that he said some things that were false about what he was doing.
+Joseph was sincere (quote his journal entry), but he believed in himself too much (Book of Abraham, Kinderhook Plates).

 ## polygamy